RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Introduction and Motivation

 \section{Introduction and Motivation}

 In the field of computer vision and computational photography, noise reduction is the application in which granular discrepancies found in images are removed.
 The task of performing noise reduction is synonymous with improvement in image quality.
-Many consumer cameras and mobile phones deal with the issues of low-light noise due to small sensor size and insufficient exposure.
-The issue of noise for a particular digital camera is so important that it is used as a valuable metric of the camera sensor and for determining how well the camera performs\cite{dxomark}.
+Many consumer cameras and mobile phones deal with the issues of low-light noise due to small sensor size and insufficient exposure time.
+The issue of noise for a particular digital camera is so important that it is used as a valuable metric of the camera sensor and for comparing camera performance\cite{dxomark}.

 Besides the noise in digital camera images, another example of images that deal with noise due to limited acquisition time are Magnetic Resonance Images (MRI).
-Other important types of image modalities such as Xray and CT (Computed Tomography) also suffer from noise artifacts due to insufficient exposure because of low radiation dose limits.
+Other important types of image modalities such as X-ray and CT (Computed Tomography) also suffer from noise artifacts due to insufficient exposure because of low radiation dose limits.
 While the image acquisition process is different in all of these examples, the reason for the noise is in most part the same.
 This is why the problem of low-light image noise reduction is studied and has led to a variety of different noise reduction methods \cite{buades2005non,portilla2003image,dabov2007image,barbu2009training,StochasticImageDenoising,mairal2009non,NeuralNetworkCompete,schmidt2010generative,optMRF}.

-In general most of the performance evaluations for these various noise reduction methods are done on small images contaminated with artificial noise (Gaussian, Poisson, salt and pepper, etc), which is artificially added to a clean image to obtain a noisy version.
-Measuring the performance of a noise reduction algorithm on small images corrupted by artificial noise might not give an accurate enough picture of the denoising performance of the algorithm on real digital camera or mobile images in low-light conditions.
+In general most of the performance evaluations for these various noise reduction methods are done on small images contaminated with noise of a known type (Gaussian, Poisson, salt and pepper, etc), which is artificially added to a clean image to obtain a noisy version.
+Measuring the performance of a noise reduction algorithm on small images corrupted by artificial noise might not give an accurate enough picture of the denoising performance of the algorithm on real digital camera images in low-light conditions.
 The nature of the noise in low-light camera images is more complex than just i.i.d., for example its variance depends on the image intensity \cite{Foi-Poisson} and has small-range correlations \cite{NoiseEstimation}, so it would be desirable to obtain images naturally corrupted by low-light noise and their noise-free counterparts.
 For this purpose, we bring the following contributions: